ferrous-systems/rust-training/example-code/qemu-thumbv7em/README.md

 ### `uart_buffered`

 Demonstrates use of globally-allocated CMSDK UART object from Rust alongside a circular buffer.
-The UART writes are copied into the ring-buffer (blocking is space is exhausted) and the ring-buffer is empted byte-by-byte under interrupt.
+The UART writes are copied into the ring-buffer (blocking is space is exhausted) and the ring-buffer is emptied byte-by-byte under interrupt.

 ## Target Hardware